Leon-Enders/Combarama/README.md

 # Combarama

 Welcome to **Combarama**, a project designed to demonstrate and strengthen C++ skills and combat gameplay/system programming expertise.
-This repository showcases a passion for game development through a focus on combat mechanics, AI programming, and player interactions in a simple yet challenging top-down game created with **C++** and **SDL3**.
+Anything in this repository is a work in progress and not prototype ready.
+This project showcases a passion for game development through a focus on combat mechanics, AI programming, and player interactions in a simple yet challenging top-down game created with **C++** and **SDL3**.

 ---